Otavalo Ecuador – Things to do beyond the Market

 EXPLORE THE MARKET

-Ok, it’s the most obvious things to do and I put it first so we can get it out of the way and pass on to more interesting stuff.
+Ok, it’s the most obvious thing to do and I put it first so we can get it out of the way and pass on to more interesting stuff.

 As I was mentioning I wasn’t thrilled to visit Otavalo Market, first because I am traveling and I am not buying anything, I don’t have space, and I don’t need anything, second because living in Latin America for 8 years I have seen so many markets that I am a little overwhelmed.
 Besides, I’m not too fond of crowds.
 So…